pimvanriezen/jsh/README.md

 The above script uses /usr/bin/md5sum and /usr/bin/cp on a CentOS system, like a proper shellscript, but without all the awking, or cutting, or regular expression voodoo you'd normally expect to get involved there.
+It's also safer than most shellcode, because parameters don't end up being suddenly ambiguous due to satanic quoting and expansion that's performed by shells.

 ## Well-documented interfaces